mikechabot/log4j-training/README.md

 SysInfo
 =======

-A "hello world" playground for log4j.
+A helpful tool for Support that provides a sandbox for messing around with log4j.